 Perhaps one of the major differences between saving and investing is risk, however, there are several more that you should be acquainted with.
 Have a look at the table below.

 Bearing in mind the various risks involved, it is important to invest wisely.
 You will have a better return if you invest early, while understanding the different investment vehicles, how they work and how to use them is imperative to being successful.
 At the same time, remember to always consider your investment objectives before taking any decisions.
 Is your goal to build a retirement fund or help your children pay for their first property?
 And what is your timeframe and tolerance for risk?
 If you are young, you can afford to be more aggressive with your investment strategy since you have sufficient time to ride out any inevitable rough patches.
 But as you get older, your investments should be less risky and more conservative.

 When it comes to saving money, your main option for doing so is to open an account and make regular deposits, but when it comes to investing, there is a wider range of alternatives.
 Here is an outline of the most common investment products available:

-- Stocks – also known as equity, stocks are securities that represent ownership of a fraction of a company, which entitles the stockholder a proportion of the corporation’s assets and profits equal to how much stock is owned.
-Stocks are mainly bought and sold on stock exchanges, while historically, they are known to outperform most other investments over the long run.
-Units of stock are called shares.
+Equities (Stocks) – also known as stocks, equities are securities that represent ownership of a fraction of a company, which entitles the stockholder a proportion of the corporation’s assets and profits equal to how much stock is owned.
+Equities are mainly bought and sold on stock exchanges, while historically, they are known to outperform most other investments over the long run.
+Units of equity are called shares.

 When it comes to reaching your financial goals and preparing for the future, you do not necessarily have to choose one strategy over the other.
 Neither is better in all circumstances, and actually both are important to improve your current financial position and help you reach your plans for the future.
 In effect, most people benefit from both saving and investing so you should try to achieve a healthy mix between the two.